-Because students participating in the International Student Exchange or Third Party Program Approval programs will be receiving transfer credit for the courses taken abroad, they will need to go through the course equivalency process.
+Because students participating in the International Student Exchange (ISE) or Third Party Program Approved (TPPA) programs will be receiving transfer credit for the courses taken abroad, they will need to go through the course equivalency process.

-All FIU partner institutions are fully accredited in their countries.
+All FIU partner institutions are fully accredited in their respective countries.
 The process of establishing an exchange agreement is very rigorous and guarantees high quality instruction for our students.
 For additional information on establishing bilateral partnerships with universities abroad, please contact Dr. Laura Boudon, email@example.com.

 Transfer Equivalency Course databases:

 In addition to providing the opportunity to travel and discover new places, the goal of study abroad and the International Student Exchange in particular, is to allow students to experience a different educational system and learn new perspectives while earning credit at their home institution.
 We encourage our faculty to assign ISE study abroad courses FIU course equivalencies whenever possible.
 The OSA has developed an internal database of course equivalencies that is accessible to our faculty upon request.
 Although it is a very useful tool for all academic advisors, this database is intended to be used only as a guideline.
 We work hand in hand with FIU’s Transfer and Transition Services and we encourage all academic advisors to please contact us when in doubt about study abroad credit.
 The OSA Academic Advisor will be happy review the transfer process with advisors that request additional support.
 Grades and credit conversions have been predetermined for all partner institutions and we evaluate new schools on an on-going basis.